Parametrized Homology via Zigzag Persistence: Parametrized Homology

 This quiver representation is decomposable by Gabriel's Theorem~\cite{quiver}.

 We translate between the notation of intervals that appear in the levelset zigzag persistence of $\XX$ and critical values as follows:

 We interpret $a_0$ as $-\infty$ and $a_{n+1}$ as $\infty$.

-The collection of these pairs of critical values, taken with multiplicity and labelled by the interval type is called the levelset zigzag persistence diagram of $\XX$ and denoted by $\Dgm^{ZZ}(\Hgr\XX)$.
+The collection of these pairs of critical values, taken with multiplicity and labelled by the interval type is called the levelset zigzag persistence diagram of $\XX$ and denoted by $\DgmZZ(\Hgr\XX)$.

 The four quantities defined in Section~\ref{subsec:4-measures}, $\muud_{\Hgr\XX}$, $\mudd_{\Hgr\XX}$, $\muuu_{\Hgr\XX}$ and $\mudu_{\Hgr\XX}$, are measures when $\XX$ is of Morse type.
-Additivity follows from (ii) of Proposition~\ref{prop:taut-ex}, while finiteness from the assumption that all slices (ie. preimages of intervals) and levelsets have finite dimensional homology groups.
+Additivity follows from (ii) of Proposition~\ref{prop:taut-ex}, while finiteness from the assumption that all interlevelsets and levelsets have finite dimensional homology groups.

 In fact, parametrized homology and levelset zigzag persistence of a Morse type $\RR$-space carry the same information, as the following theorem demonstrates. \begin{theorem} If $\XX$ is an $\RR$-space of Morse type with critical values

-then the levelset zigzag persistence diagram of $\XX$, $\Dgm^{ZZ}(\Hgr\XX)$, contains the same information as the four diagrams $\Dgm^\dds(\XX)$, $\Dgm^\dus(\XX)$, $\Dgm^\uds(\XX)$, and $\Dgm^\uus(\XX)$.
+then the levelset zigzag persistence diagram of $\XX$, $\DgmZZ(\Hgr\XX)$, contains the same information as the four diagrams $\Dgm^\dds(\XX)$, $\Dgm^\dus(\XX)$, $\Dgm^\uds(\XX)$, and $\Dgm^\uus(\XX)$.
 To be more precise,

 Diagrams $\Dgm^\uds\!(\Hgr\XX)$, $\Dgm^\dds\!(\Hgr\XX)$, $\Dgm^\uus\!(\Hgr\XX)$ and $\Dgm^\dus\!(\Hgr\XX)$ contain no decorated points with nonzero multiplicity other than those specified above. \end{theorem} \begin{proof} First we prove that if $[a_i, a_j]$ with multiplicity $m$, $m\geq 1$, is contained in the levelset zigzag persistence diagram of $\XX$, then $\textrm{m}_{\Dgm^\dus(\XX)}(a_i^-, a_j^+)= m$.